JactusTheCactus/conscript-font-gen/mermaid.md

 							The Kaskada, living in a more wooded area, develop a system that is written along the grain of a tree Cultures
 		Śraka'ska
-			Romanization: Stracasca
+			Romanization : Stracasca
-			Description: The culture that would later become Śra'ta & Kaskada Śra'ta
+			Description : The culture that would later become Śra'ta & Kaskada Śra'ta
-			Romanization: Strata
+			Romanization : Strata
+			Description :
 		Kaskada
-			Romanization: Cascada
+			Romanization : Cascada
+			Description :
 	Languages
 		*Śraka'skik
-			Romanization: Stracascic
+			Romanization : Stracascic
-			Description: The reconstructed language & writing of the Śraka'ska people Śra'tik
+			Description : The reconstructed language & writing of the Śraka'ska people Śra'tik
-			Romanization: Stratic
+			Romanization : Stratic
-			Description: The language & writing of the Śra'ta people Kaskadik
+			Description : The language & writing of the Śra'ta people Kaskadik
-			Romanization: Cascadic
+			Romanization : Cascadic
-			Description: The language & writing of the Kaskada people
+			Description : The language & writing of the Kaskada people
 :::